shainagtherapy/LitLog/README.md

 ## Visit the [LitLog app here](https://litlog-1c3282997a3b.herokuapp.com/)!

 Sign up to create a personal library of the trendiest books you've read.
-Search for books, audiobooks, and podcasts about books with integrated APIs from Spotify and Google Books to save to your shelf for tracking, adding notes, or saving for later.
+Search for books, audiobooks, and podcasts about books with integrated APIs from Spotify and Google Books to save to your shelf for tracking, adding notes, and save for later.

-Update your current reads or listens once you've finished with notes and a personal reviews.
-Each entry log allows full CRUD functions to create, view, update or delete as needed.
+Update your current reads or listens with notes and a personal reviews.
+Each entry log allows full CRUD functionality to create, view, update or delete entries as needed.

-**Background**: This project was inspired by my own desire to organize a collaborative library of audio, print, and ebooks directly connected with my favorite apps, but all in once place!
+**Background**: This project was inspired by my own desire to organize a collaborative library of audio, print, and ebooks from favorite apps, but all in one place!
 ![Litlog logo page](/main_app/static/images/litlogreadme2.png)

 -[Project Planning](https://trello.com/b/lDC4INaE/project-4) with Trello